-- 1. Q2 2020 prices have been substantially lower than in previous years.
-These reductions in spot prices are attributable, at least in part, to the effects of COVID-19.
-COVID-19 is generally considered one of the drivers of lower international prices for oil, gas and coal, which contributes to lower fuel prices for some power stations in the NEM.13 COVID-19 is also generally considered to cause lower aggregate electricity demand in the NEM.
-The combination of lower fuel prices and lower demand results in lower spot electricity prices in Victoria and across the NEM.
-However, this should not require any change to approach, since expectations of lower electricity prices due to any prolonged impacts of COVID-19 in 2021-22 will already be reflected in forward prices for 2021-22.
-As it happens the ASXEnergy forward market suggests that lower prices for Q2 are expected again in 2021. - 2.
-The ratio of evening prices (intervals 35 to 41) to midday prices (intervals 21 to 31) has tended to increase over each financial year, especially over the last three financial years.
-This is most noticeable over Q3 where the difference between the lowest midday price and evening peak, around \$120/MWh, is substantially higher in 2019/20 relative to any other financial years.
+The combination of these factors contributes to lower spot electricity prices in Victoria and across the NEM.
+However, expectations of lower electricity prices (due to any prolonged impacts of lower demand and gas prices) and increasing generation investment in 2022-23 will already be reflected in forward prices for 2022-23.
+Therefore, this should not require any change to approach.
+As it happens the ASXEnergy forward market suggests that lower prices across all 4 quarters over 2022-23 will persist.

+2. The ratio of evening prices (intervals 35 to 41) to midday prices (intervals 21 to 31) has tended to increase over each financial year, especially over the last three financial years.
+This is most noticeable over Q2 where the difference between the average lowest midday price and average evening peak price, around \$330/MWh, is substantially higher in 2020/21 relative to any other financial years.
 We would expect this general result where there has been an increase in solar PV penetration over time, as has been the case in Victoria.
-This means that more cheap electricity is produced in the middle of the day, depressing midday prices and followed by a spike in evening demand as the sun goes down and people return home from work.
+This means that more cheap electricity is produced in the middle of the day, depressing midday prices and followed by a spike in evening demand as the sun goes down and people require energy sourced from the grid.